PawL0G/dj-booking/README.md

 API was built with Django Rest Framework

+Note: to test map API you need to switch page to admin https://django-app-booking.herokuapp.com/admin

 1. Data based on ORM
 2. Used Google Maps API as place determination by origin
 3. Created two models with hotels and booking (as list)